TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. class:: shlex(instream=None, infile=None, posix=False, punctuation_chars=False)

-   A :class:`~shlex.shlex` instance or subclass instance is a lexical analyzer object.
-The initialization argument, if present, specifies where to read characters from.
+   A :class:`~shlex.shlex` instance or subkundi instance is a lexical analyzer object.
+The initialization argument, if present, specifies where to read characters kutoka.
 It must be a file-/stream-like object with :meth:`~io.TextIOBase.read` and :meth:`~io.TextIOBase.readline` methods, or a string.
-If no argument is given, input will be taken from ``sys.stdin``.
+If no argument is given, input will be taken kutoka ``sys.stdin``.
    The second optional argument is a filename string, which sets the initial value of the :attr:`~shlex.infile` attribute.
 If the *instream* argument is omitted or equal to ``sys.stdin``, this second argument